 The Old Faithful Inn consists of the main lodge, the Old Faithful Lodge Cabins, the Old Faithful Snow Lodge, and a general store.
 This makes the Old Faithful Inn perfect for enjoying some quality rest, while still being surrounded by the elements.

+West Yellowstone is the best place to stay when visiting Yellowstone.
 The town of West Yellowstone in Montana is located just half a mile from the west entrance to Yellowstone National Park.
 This makes West Yellowstone ideal for anyone who doesn’t want to stay inside the park but wants to remain as close to it as possible.

 West Yellowstone was originally settled as a railroad town on the route of the Oregon Short Line Railroad.
 However, as rail traffic in the US slowly decreased and tourism to Yellowstone National Park began to boom, West Yellowstone gradually transitioned into a town focused on tourism.